 Morgan Stanley will communicate with people with disabilities in ways that take into account their disability.

 Assistive devices that may be used by individuals with disabilities will be welcome on Morgan Stanley premises that are open to the public or other third parties.
 Morgan Stanley will take steps to ensure that Covered Individuals are familiar with commonly used assistive devices.

 Morgan Stanley welcomes guide dogs or other animals that serve individuals with disabilities in those areas of the Firm’s premises that are open to Clients and will permit the Client to keep the service animal with him or her, except for those animals that are otherwise excluded by law from the premises.
 In the event that a service animal is otherwise excluded by law from the premises, Morgan Stanley will provide the applicable Client with an alternative method of obtaining, using or benefitting from its goods or services.

 Morgan Stanley welcomes persons who support individuals with disabilities to accompany them onto Morgan Stanley premises open to the public or other third parties.
-Morgan Stanley will ensure that Clients who so require have access to their support persons while on the premises.
-Such support persons include volunteers, family members or friends who provide support to the Customer.
+Morgan Stanley will ensure that Clients who require support individuals have access to them while on the Firm’s premises.
+Such support persons include volunteers, family members or friends who provide support to the Client.
 Morgan Stanley may seek the consent of the Client before confidential information is discussed in front of the support person.
 In some instances, support persons may be asked to sign a Confidentiality Agreement.
-Morgan Stanley will require a support person to accompany a Client when on the Firm's premises when it determines that such an arrangement is necessary to protect his or her health and safety or that of others on the premises.
+Morgan Stanley will require a support person to accompany a Client when on the Firm’s premises when it determines that such an arrangement is necessary to protect his or her health and safety or that of others on the Firm’s premises.